Angur0/Wendell-s-Autohotkeysetup/README.md

 ## Recent Updates

+- **Activate on Release**: Keys now activate their functions when released rather than when pressed, providing more deliberate control
+- **Rapid-Fire Protection**: Added logic to handle rapid-fire key events from AutoHotInterception properly
+- **Updated Discord Controls**: Transport keys now use correct Discord keybinds (Ctrl+Shift+L for disconnect)
 - **Modular Structure**: The code is now split into multiple files for better organization
 - **Configuration Files**: Key mappings are now stored in `keyconfig.ini` for easy modification
 - **Improved Error Handling**: Better handling of keyboard detection and reinitializing
 - **Debug Mode**: Added F11 toggle for key debug mode to help with configuration
 - **CodeChecker Tool**: Added built-in tool to identify key codes and test configuration
+- **Consistent Key Detection**: All numpad keys now use CodeToKey() function for consistent key detection